kubernetes-sigs/aws-load-balancer-controller/README.md

 **[5]**: [Rules](http://docs.aws.amazon.com/elasticloadbalancing/latest/application/listener-update-rules.html) are created for each path specified in your ingress resource.
 This ensures traffic to a specific path is routed to the correct Kubernetes Service.

-**[6]**: A [Route 53 Resource Record Set](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/rrsets-working-with.html) is created representing the domain of the ingress resource.

 Along with the above, the controller also...

 - deletes AWS components when ingress resources are removed from k8s.